This post may contain affiliate links. Please see our Disclosure Policy for details

 Back in June, it seemed like a good idea to say you’d host Thanksgiving dinner, the annual holiday party, and Christmas day.
 Now it’s the beginning of November, you’re busier than ever and your house is a mess.
 Here’s how you can get your home Holiday Ready in one weekend.

 What exactly is Holiday Ready anyway?
 For me, it’s a clean, cozy, welcoming environment.
 Ready for surprise guests at a moments notice.
+You could also call it Company Ready.

 I’m more likely to relax and enjoy my guests when I’m not worrying about what they might find if they use my master bathroom or open my pantry.